-The Forum featured a panel of 30 high-profile international, regional and local corporate sustainability experts, along with chief representatives from the United Nations Global Compact (UNGC) and the Global Reporting Initiative (GRI).
+The Forum featured a panel of 50 highprofile international, regional and local corporate sustainability experts, along with the Governor of Banque du Liban and the Head of Mission at the Embassy of Sweden to Syria and Lebanon.
 Speakers and international representatives provided strong business cases for building responsible business practices and promoting transparent sustainability reporting in the region.
-During the event, UN Global Compact Executive Director Georg Kell urged Lebanon's business leaders and officials to collaborate with entrepreneurs to build the pillars of the Global Compact Local Network.